 This method can be skipped if it is the first time to use the fine-tuning mode.
 Otherwise, this method should be called before starting the fine-tuning mode again.

 LayerNormalization

 '''

-class chainer.links.LayerNormalization (size=None, eps=1e-06, initial_gamma=None, ini-
+class chainer.links.LayerNormalization(size=None, eps=1e-06, initial_gamma=None, initial beta=None)

 '''